 A species automatically qualifies for a Breeder ("B") Year Status if it was given a Confirmed ("C") Period Breeding Status in one or more periods.
 Thus, a current year's nest found in the study area with eggs or young, in the process of being built, or already abandoned or depredated qualifies the species for a "B" Year Code, as does the sighting of an adult carrying nesting material, food, or a fecal sac to or from a likely nesting site, or doing a distraction display or feigning injury within the station.
-The sighting of very young (stub-tailed) fledglings being fed by parents within the study area also gualifies the species for a "B" Year Code.
+The sighting of very young (stub-tailed) fledglings being fed by parents within the study area also qualifies the species for a "B" Year Code.
 Probably the most common means of classifying a species as a Breeder is by the presence of at least one territorial (singing or drumming) male in the study area throughout the breeding season.
 Note that such territorial behavior is coded "Ps" (probable breeder) for individual periods, but if it occurs over much of the season, the species should be considered a Breeder' ("B") rather than a Likely Breeder ("L").
-Multi-period observations of courtship, copulation, or other territorial or mating behaviors also gualifies the species as a Breeder, especially if coupled with song or drumming in other periods.
+Multi-period observations of courtship, copulation, or other territorial or mating behaviors also qualifies the species as a Breeder, especially if coupled with song or drumming in other periods.
 In summary, note that it is acceptable to assign a year status of "B" to a species that exhibits persistent territorial singing during the height of the breeding season, as well as to those confirmed by nest sightings, fledglings or other "hard evidence" of breeding activity.

 Banding data are also useful for determining breeding (summer residency) status.
 Within-year recaptures or resightings of an adult, at least seven days apart and with at least one occurrence during the height of the breeding season, indicates a summer resident, as does the recapture of an adult during the height of the breeding season over two or more years.
-Note that the species is given a "B" code for the first and last year that it was captured during the height of the breeding season and for all intervening years.
-The capture of a single adult in breeding condition (i.e., with a greatly enlarged cloacal protuberance or a heavily vascularized brood patch) is not sufficient evidence to classify the species as a breeder because failed breeders often wander widely before losing their BPs and CPs.
-However, several individuals showing breeding characteristics at various times during the season could warrant a "B" designation for the species for the year.
+Note that the species is given a "B" code for the first and last year that it was captured during the height of the breeding season <a href="mailto:and-least-up-align: least-up-align: lea

-2020 MAPS BREEDING STATUS LIST List all species ever encountered at the station!
+2021 MAPS BREEDING STATUS LIST

+List all species ever encountered at the station!

-The INSTITUTE for Location: BIPA Station: UPED Sta: 1 6 6 9 8
+The INSTITUTE for ED Sta: 1 6 6 9 8 Station: UPED Sta: 1 6 6 9 8